 In Madison, The Ivory Room, a classic speakeasy-style piano bar, is pairing a masquerade party with its all-request dueling piano show.
 The ticketed event will also have an open bar that includes its signature cocktails.
 The Majestic in Madison hosts a DecaDance with DJs “spinning 100 years of music” that includes a midnight champagne toast.
 For a less rambunctious night on the town, consider the New Year’s parties at DLUX, HotelRED or The Edgewater.
 Dazzling venues, festive entertainment and champagne toasts will keep the party going all night.

-In Milwaukee, another sensational dance party option is at Brass Alley, a New Orleans-inspired, three-story bar.
+In Milwaukee, another sensational dance party option is at Trio, a New Orleans-inspired, three-story bar and entertainment venue.
 Each floor will have its own dance party and DJ.
-The Milwaukee Art Museum hosts a Paris inspired dinner with live jazz, mouth-watering dishes and a stroll through the special art exhibit.

 Outdoor Fun and Fireworks